-A qualified Practicing Company Secretary carried out the Secretarial Audit to reconcile the total admitted equity capital with National Securities Depository Limited (NSDL) and the Central Depository Services (India) Limited (CDSL) and the total issued/paid-up listed equity capital of the Company.
+A qualified Practicing Company Secretary carried out the Secretarial Audit to reconcile the total admitted equity capital with National Securities Depository Limited (NSDL) and the Central Depository Services k.
+Outstanding GDRs / ADRs / Warrants or any Convertible instruments and their impact on equity

+(India) Limited (CDSL) and the total issued/paid-up listed equity capital of the Company.